 The Need for Planning

 One of the greatest fears of older Americans is that they may end up in a nursing home.
 This not only means a great loss of personal autonomy, but also a tremendous financial price.
-In Southeastern Pennsylvania, nursing home costs average over $100,000 per year.
+In Southeastern Pennsylvania, nursing home costs average over $127,000 per year according to the 2016 Genworth Cost of Care Survey.

 Most people end up paying for nursing home care out of their savings until they run out.
 Then they can qualify for Medicaid to pick up the cost.
-Careful planning, whether in advance of or in response to an unanticipated need for nursing home care, can help protect your estate, whether for your spouse or for your children by making sure you receive the benefits to which you are entitled under the Medicare and Medicaid programs.
-Veterans may also seek benefits from the Veterans Administration.
+Careful planning, whether in advance of or in response to an unanticipated need for nursing home care, can help protect your estate, whether for your spouse or for your children, by making sure you qualify for Medicaid for nursing home care before you go broke.

-For all practical purposes, in the United States the only government benefit plan for long term institutional care is Medicaid.
-Lacking access to alternatives such as paying privately or being covered by a long term care insurance policy, most people pay out of their own pockets for long term care until they become eligible for Medicaid.
+For all practical purposes, in the United States the only government benefit plan for long term nursing home care is Medicaid.
+Most people pay out of their own pockets for nursing home care until they become eligible for Medicaid.

-Also, unlike Medicare, which is totally federal, Medicaid is a joint federal/state program.
-Each state operates its own Medicaid system, but this system must conform to federal guidelines in order for the state to receive federal money, which pays for about half the state’s Medicaid costs.
+Medicaid is a joint federal/state program.
+Each state operates its own Medicaid system, but this system must conform to federal guidelines in order for the state to receive federal money, which pays for about half the state's Medicaid costs.
 This complicates matters, since the Medicaid eligibility rules are somewhat different from state to state, and they keep changing.
 Both the federal government and most state governments seem to be continually tinkering with the eligibility requirements and restrictions.
 This has most recently occurred with the passage of the Deficit Reduction Act of 2005 which significantly changed rules governing the treatment of asset transfers.
-To be certain of your rights, consult an expert who can guide you through the complicated rules of the different programs and help you plan ahead.

-Congress has established a period of ineligibility for Medicaid for those who transfer assets during the five year “look back” period.
+Congress has established a period of ineligibility for Medicaid for those who transfer assets during the five year "look back" period.
 While the look back period determines what transfers will be penalized, the length of the penalty depends on the amount transferred.
-The penalty period is determined by dividing the amount transferred by the average monthly cost of nursing home care in Pennsylvania, which currently is $7,235.
-For example, if the nursing home resident transferred $72,350, the penalty period would be 10 months.
-Furthermore, the 10 month penalty period will not begin until the person making the transfer has 1) moved to a nursing home, 2) has spent down to the asset limit for Medicaid eligibility, 3) has applied for Medicaid coverage, and 4) has been approved for coverage but for the transfer penalty.
+The penalty period is determined by dividing the amount transferred by the average monthly cost of nursing home care in Pennsylvania, which currently is $9,198.61.
+For example, if the nursing home resident transferred $50,000 the, penalty period would be 5.4 months.
+Furthermore, the penalty period will not begin until the person making the transfer has 1) moved to a nursing home, 2) has spent down to the asset limit for Medicaid eligibility, 3) has applied for Medicaid coverage, and 4) has been approved for coverage but for the transfer penalty.

-For instance, if an individual transfers $72,350 on April 1st, 2008, moves to a nursing home on April 1st, 2009, and spends down to Medicaid eligibility on April 1st, 2010, that is when the 10 month penalty period will begin, and it will not end until February 1, 2011.
+For instance, if an individual transfers $50,000 on April 1st, 2014, moves to a nursing home on April 1st, 2015, and spends down to Medicaid eligibility on April 1st, 2016, that is when the 5.4 month penalty period will begin.

 Transfers should be made carefully with an understanding of all the consequences.
 People who make transfers must be careful not to apply for Medicaid before the five year look back period elapses without first consulting with an Elder Law attorney.
 This is because the penalty could ultimately extend even longer than five years, depending on the size of the transfer.